inverno-io/inverno-mods/inverno-grpc-server/README.md

 ### Unary gRPC exchange

-A unary gRPC exchange corresponds to the request/response paradigm where a server receives exactly one message from the client and responds with exacly one message.
+A unary gRPC exchange corresponds to the request/response paradigm where a server receives exactly one message from the client and responds with exactly one message.

 The following example shows how to expose a unary service method: